Kingmere Marine Conservation Zone

 Kingmere Marine Conservation Zone is in the English Channel, between 3 mi and 6 mi off the West Sussex coast to the south of Littlehampton and Worthing.
 It covers an area of around 47 km2.

-The MCZ contains two marine Sites of Nature Conservation Interest (SNCIs) - Kingmere Rocks, off Littlehampton, and the Worthing Lumps, off of Worthing.
+The MCZ contains two marine Sites of Nature Conservation Interest (SNCIs) - Kingmere Rocks, off Littlehampton, and the Worthing Lumps, off Worthing.

 Kingmere Rocks are one of the best-known spawning sites for the black seabream.
 Kingmere may also be the most important for sea bream in the UK.
 The rocky habitats and chalk outcrops provide ideal nesting grounds.

 Lying some three miles off the coast of Worthing, the Worthing Lumps are a series of underwater chalk cliff faces, up to three metres high.
 The lumps have been described as "one of the best chalk reefs in Europe" by the Marine Conservation Society.

 The Kingmere MCZ site is within the jurisdiction of the Sussex Inshore Fisheries and Conservation Authority (Sussex IFCA) for fisheries management.
 The site is mainly fished by vessels based on the Sussex coast in Selsey, Shoreham-by-Sea, Newhaven and Littlehampton.
 The main commercial fishery is potting, followed by netting and trawling.
 Most vessels fishing in the site are small static gear boats under 10 metres.